mattantonelli/ffxiv-triple-triad/README.md

 #### Create the necessary 3rd party applications
 1. Create a new [Discord app](https://discordapp.com/developers/applications/) for user authentication.
 Take note of the **client ID** and **secret**.
     1. Set the redirect URI on the OAuth2 page of your app: `http://localhost:3000/users/auth/discord/callback`
-2. Create a new [XIVAPI app](https://xivapi.com/app) for retrieving the data.
-Take note of the application **key**.
-3. Configure the credentials file to match the format below using your data.
+2. Configure the credentials file to match the format below using your data.
 ```
 rm config/credentials.yml.enc
 rails credentials:edit